Meets pressing community needs by mobilizing caring New Yorkers in volunteer service.

 Each year, New York Cares partners with the Corporation for National and Community Service (CNCS) as a certifying organization to present the President’s Volunteer Service Award to eligible volunteers who complete 100 hours or more in a year.
 Volunteers receive a letter from the President, along with a certificate and pin.

-High Risers are volunteers who have completed over 1,000 projects of service with us.
+High Risers are active volunteers who have completed over 1,000 projects of service with us.
 We recognize new High-Risers at our annual Gala.